← All Episodes

 Enjoy!

-Time map.
+Time Map

-1:30:30 - Fiction is the only form of “intrinsic media”
+• 1:30:30 – Fiction as unique "intrinsic media"

-Links from the conversation.
+Links from the Conversation